-True beauty comes from within, and eating a healthy diet full of healthy fats, protein, greens, fruits, and vegetables will help keep your skin looking fresh.
+True beauty comes from within, and eating a healthy diet full of healthy fats, protein, greens, fruits, and vegetables, in particular leafy vegetables will help keep your skin looking fresh.

 Fish, salads, spinach, and avocados are all amazing superfoods for the skin.
 You can even make your skincare products out of certain foods - be sure to use organic so you aren’t rubbing nasty chemical pesticides into your face.

 Plus, like drinking enough water, eating healthy will not only make you look good, it will make you feel good.
 Remember the 8 x 8 rule: drink an 8-ounce glass of water eight times a day to meet your daily recommended water intake.

 The skin on your neck and chest is just as sensitive as your face and will show signs of aging if you neglect it.

 A neglected chest covered in sun damage, wrinkles, and acne can take away focus from a flawless face.
 Anything you do to your face you should also do to your neck and chest.

 Be sure to cleanse, moisturize, tone, exfoliate, and apply sunscreen to these areas just as often as you do your face.

 It’s not called beauty sleep for no reason!
 You need proper rest to look your best, and if you don’t get enough sleep, your skin will show it.